Shaikh-Imran/practical-interviews/README.md

 - 1st layer is the type of interview.
 For now For now, I am only adding coding exercise.
 But feel free to contribute other parts.
 Such as SQL or System Design.
 - 2nd layer is level of difficulty.
 I wasn't sure how we can separate the levels, so I gae numbers instead of position. `level-1` means easy and can be asked to a fresher. `level-2` can be asked to SDE2 and so on.
-- 3rd layer is the actual problem statement inside dedicated `.md` file. `.MD` file represent the question or problem statements.
+- 3rd layer is the actual problem statement inside dedicated `README.md` file. `.MD` file represent the question or problem statements. name the file `README.md` as on GitHub it directly opens the file once clicked on the containing folder

 ## Output is not the only Thing